yheechan/SBFL_dataset_generator/README.md

 # gen_data_4_jsoncpp

 ## ToDo
+* analyze ossfuzz timeout bugs

+## Currently Working On:
+* generate summary of acc@10 results at method level
+* [IMPO] Check whether skipping TC runs are correctly skipped

+## Finished Over the Week
 * make different versions for each bug
   * make it buildable/executable for each bug
 * generate coverage data on each version with all TC
-* calculate supsicious score for all the lines on all versions
+* calculate suspicious score on each line using SBFL formulas
-* analyze ossfuzz timeout bugs

-## Currently Working On:
-* make line2method dataset
-* make acc@10 scores on method level
-* [IMPO] Check whether skipping TC runs are correctly skipped
+* utilized clang to retreive line-to-method data
+  * currently does not handle lines that are not within a method
+  * currently does not handle template functions
+* Finished Ranking at Method Level (per SBFL Formula on each BUG)

 ## TC Criteria
 TC that: